Panopto: Captions

 2. Find your recording and click Edit to open it in the editor window.

-• To add a new caption, pause at the point in the video timeline where it should appear, then type the text into the Enter a caption box at the bottom of the captions pane and press Enter to save.
+• To add a new caption, pause at the point in the video timeline where it should appear.
+Type the text into the Enter a caption box and press Enter to save.

 Image of the Panopto video editor

-Edit caption files outside of Panopto
+Edit caption files outside Panopto

-A caption file is simply a text file formatted in to tell media players when to display lines of text.
 If captions need extensive editing or you want to translate them to create subtitles, it may be easier to export the caption file, edit it outside of Panopto, and then re-upload it to apply your changes.

 Export caption files